-Jalebi, when eaten right after being prepared, are deliciously crispy and piping hot.
+Jalebi, when eaten right after being prepared, is deliciously crispy and piping hot.
 However, if you try to reheat them or eat them cold, they have a tendency to get soggy.

 Fortunately, there are many ways to reheat them correctly without losing any of their excellent taste or texture.
-How, you might ask?
+How to reheat Jalebi, you might ask?
 Some of the ways this can be done include the microwave, a frying pan, or even just warm sugar syrup.

-We truly love jalebi and we want to share that love with you.
-Preparing jalebi from scratch can be a little bit time-consuming, so why should you stop yourself from preparing a bigger batch ahead of time and reheating?
+We truly love Jalebi and we want to share that love with you.
+Preparing jalebi from scratch can be a little bit time-consuming, so why should you stop yourself from preparing a bigger batch ahead of time and reheating it?
 You no longer have to.
 Read our guide to master the art of reheating amazing jalebi.